Pera-NPRS/.github/README.md

-# .github
+# WELCOME TO PERA NPRS

-About Project Number Plate Recognition System
+# Number Plate Recognition System by E19